BUAA-TYZ/MIT-6.006/README.md

 *2023.09.11*

 ### ASSIGNMENT 0
-I installed Latex and equipe Vscode with it.
+I installed Latex and equipeed Vscode with it.
 I learned the grammar of Latex, which is a bit complex.

 *2023.09.11*